mainmatter/ember-simple-auth/README.md

 In order to add authorization information to requests, you can use the session service to check if the session is authenticated and access authentication/authorization data, e.g. a token.

-We provide the DataAdapterMixin for Ember Data adapters, that injects the session service and also makes sure the session is invalidated if any of the requests returns an unauthorized response.
+We provide the `DataAdapterMixin` for Ember Data adapters, that injects the session service and also makes sure the session is invalidated if any of the requests returns an unauthorized response.
-It can be use as:
+It can be used as:

 ```js
 // app/adapters/application.js